JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-swing-interoperability.md

 ### Experimental off-screen rendering

-The new experimental mode allows rendering compose panels directly on Swing components.
+An experimental mode allows rendering compose panels directly on Swing components.
 This prevents transitional rendering issues when panels are shown, hidden, or resized.
-It also enables proper layering when combining Swing components and compose panels: a Swing component can now be shown above or beneath a `ComposePanel`.
+It also enables proper layering when combining Swing components and compose panels: a Swing component can be shown above or beneath a `ComposePanel`.

 > Off-screen rendering is [Experimental](supported-platforms.md#compose-multiplatform-ui-framework-stability-levels),